boylebryce/chat-thing/README.md

 - Forward direct messages between two users

 ### Database
-- Maintain a table of user accounts with unique usernames and encrypted passwords
+- Maintain a table of user accounts with unique userID's, usernames, and encrypted passwords
 - Maintain a chat log for each chat room
 - Only communicates with the server, never directly with the client, for security purposes